 1. Plug in your OpenBCI USB Dongle

-Plug this in (facing upwards!) and you should see a blue LED light up.
+Plug this in (facing upwards!) and you should see a blue LED light up and stay on, as well as a red LED blink.

 Note: make sure your USB Dongle is switched to GPIO 6 and not RESET.
 The switch should be set closer to your computer as seen in the picture to the right.